You are here

 All you need to know to ride DC’s world-class Metrorail

 Metro closes nightly at midnight.
-The early closing is part of a larger project to improve Metrorail safety and restore service reliability.
+The early closing is part of SafeTrack, a project to improve safety and restore service reliability.
 Find out if the line you will be traveling on is impacted here.

-Washington, DC’s Metro is one of the best and most efficient public transportation systems in the country.
+Washington, DC’s Metro is one of the busiest public transportation systems in the country.
 Its expansive network of tunnels and above ground tracks connect all four quadrants of DC with suburban Virginia and Maryland.
 The system is heavily used by local commuters and it’s a popular, convenient and affordable way for visitors to DC to get around the region.